osrf/cloudsim-legacy/README.vagrant.md

 this command will fetch an appropiate base image (Ubuntu 12.04 x86-64) the first time, in case it's not already registered within Vagrant.

+After this, you should be able to access the OpenStack dashboard by pointing your browser to http://172.16.0.201 and using the credentials for either the admin user (username: admin, password: cloudsim) or the demo user (username: demo,
+password: cloudsim).

-You may use the following command to stop it:
+You may use the following command to stop the Vagrant virtual machine:

     :::shell
     $ vagrant halt